Decorr: Environment Partitioning for Invariant Learning and OOD Generalization: Experiments

 \section{Experiments}

-We evaluate four different environment partitioning methods: pure random, EIIL \citep{creager2021environment}, $k$-means, and Decorr for IRM, and the whole procedure of HRM (Heterogeneous Risk Minimization, \citet{liu2021heterogeneous}) on some experiments.
-Meanwhile, we also implement the original IRM (and V-REx \citep{krueger2021out} in real data experiments only) when environments naturally exist, and ERM for comparison as well.
-In all experiments, we set $p_0 = 0.1$, $\alpha = 0.1$, $T = 5000$, and $\lambda = 100$ for Decorr and set different $k$ for different situations.
-For example, in synthetic data experiments, $k$ is the true number of environments in training data (from 2 to 8).
-In most cases, $k=2$ or $3$ in our experiments.
-Comparatively, in related works such as EIIL, HRM, or those using $k$-means, the number of training environments was set to be 2 or 3.
-We use the original or popular implementations of IRM\footnote{https://github.com/facebookresearch/InvarianceUnitTests}, EIIL\footnote{https://github.com/ecreager/eiil}, and HRM\footnote{https://github.com/LJSthu/HRM}.
+We assess four distinct environment partitioning methods: pure random, EIIL \cite{creager2021environment}, $k$-means, and Decorr, along with the complete procedure of Heterogeneous Risk Minimization (HRM, \cite{liu2021heterogeneous}) in some experiments.
+Additionally, we deploy the original IRM (and V-REx \cite{krueger2021out} exclusively in real data experiments) where environments are pre-defined, and also employ ERM for comparative analysis.
+We utilize either the original or widely used implementations of IRM\footnote{https://github.com/facebookresearch/InvarianceUnitTests}, EIIL\footnote{https://github.com/ecreager/eiil}, and HRM\footnote{https://github.com/LJSthu/HRM}.

+Across all experiments, we set parameters $p_0 = 0.1$, $\alpha = 0.1$, $T = 5000$, and $\lambda = 100$ for Decorr, adjusting $k$ according to the specific requirements of each scenario.
+For instance, in synthetic data experiments, $k$ corresponds to the actual number of environments in the training data, ranging from 2 to 8, though in most cases, $k$ is either 2 or 3.
+Similarly, in related studies employing methods like EIIL, HRM, or $k$-means, the number of training environments typically ranges between 2 and 3.

-Although dealing with image data is not the main purpose of this paper, we also implement Decorr on two image datasets CMNIST and Waterbirds to show that our method is capable of applying on different types of datasets.
-The results on image datasets are shown in Appendix A, in which the success of Decorr is exhibited.
+Although this paper primarily does not target high signal-to-noise ratio data, we showcase the adaptability of Decorr by applying it to two image datasets, CMNIST and Waterbirds, demonstrating its effectiveness across various dataset types.
+Feature extraction is conducted using a neural network before proceeding with the decorrelation process.
+Decorr is applied to these extracted low-dimensional features ($k$-means is applied similarly).
+After partitioning the dataset, we continue to employ the original raw image data for IRM training.